 Management is often very difficult for spouse and/or family members

-Often patients may find themselves in nursing homes to be care by caregivers.
+Often patients may find themselves in nursing homes to be cared for by caregivers.

 This is a similar disease but age of onset, as the title suggests, is often much earlier.
-Early-onset – has changes in 3 genes but its causes is unknown.
-Early onset is seen in less than 10% of cases.
+Early-onset – has changes in 3 genes but its causes are unknown.
+Early-onset is seen in less than 10% of cases.

 – Memory loss